ATTORNEY FEES IN DISABILITY CASES

 Most lawyers are willing to withdraw from fees if you ask them to do so.
 However, if you already have a hearing date and your lawyer filed your SSD application, worked for two years, and collected all your medical records, then they probably won’t withdraw from fees.

 If the second lawyer takes the case to the hearing, she will only be able to file a fee petition for the time spent at the hearing.
-Therefore, it is the first lawyer who the judge will pay more money, because they have spent the most time on the case.
+Therefore, it is the first lawyer who will be paid more money.
+This will happen because the judge will usually decide they have spent the most time on the case.
+Therefore, the judge will pay the attorneys according to the time they spent on your case.

 The second attorney probably won’t be paid much.
 Therefore, if your first attorney doesn’t withdraw from fees, it will be hard to find a second attorney who is willing to accept your case.
 Most attorneys do not want to win a case only for another attorney to be paid the attorney fee.